phac-nml/irida/doc/user/tutorials/snvphyl/index.md

 Reference Genome
 ----------------

 SNVPhyl requires a reference genome to be used for mapping sequencing reads and calling variants.
 This must be uploaded to the project containing the samples to use.
-A number of example reference files are provided under the `references/` folder.
+A number of example reference files are provided under the `references/` folder in the sample data package.
 Please upload the file `08-5578.fasta` using the following steps.

 {% include tutorials/common/uploading-a-reference.md %}